 - setting up employee networks

 - avoiding bias

 - measuring and monitoring progress

-Employees who feel secure and confident to talk about their pregnancy or maternity with their line managers and employers are more likely to seek and get the support they need.
-Making sure they know about your family-friendly pregnancy and maternity policies not only benefits them but can build trust and confidence across the whole organisation.
+Employees who feel secure and confident to talk about their pregnancy, maternity or paternity with their line managers and employers are more likely to seek and get the support they need.
+Making sure they know about your family-friendly pregnancy and paternity policies not only benefits them but can build trust and confidence across the whole organisation.

 Topics in this action area include:

 - using positive and inclusive language

 - dedicating intranet resources to parents and new mothers